Simple ways to market on a shoestring budget

 Bonus: If you have to tell a client that you don’t specialize in their business but you know an excellent bookkeeper who does, it’s an introduction that demonstrates outstanding customer service.
 The client will undoubtedly ask what you do specialize in and then become a referral source for you if they find someone who fits your specialty.
 It’s what we call the pay-it-forward concept!

 Cost-sharing activities: Surprise and delight to gain new business

 This is one of my all-time favorite ways to stretch a dollar.
 Partner with companies that are reaching out to the same audiences as you.
 When I hosted events for Facebook, Google and HP, I realized the majority of the contacts booking events with me were also incredible administrators.

 So, I put together an event for Administrative Professionals Day.
 I brought in companies that personalize swag, and I contacted a local bakery that specialized in catering treats for large groups.
 I brought in my staff for mini team-building exercises to show them our other offerings, as well as jewelry vendors, travel agents and others.

 Together we created an event that pampered the administrators and connected them with businesses that would help them look like rockstars at their jobs.
 And, each business involved chipped in for the cost of the event, so none of us were financially burdened.
 We all walked away with new business from the event.
-Now that I’m with TSheets, my team and I are always thinking of new ways to surprise and delight our customers and accounting profession partners (our TSheetsPROs).
 So, how can you work with others to make it happen?